M.A./Ph.D. in French

 During the first four semesters of graduate study students complete a minimum of eight courses, six of which must be graduate level (200-level).
 All M.A.-level coursework must be completed with at least a 3.5 GPA.
 In the fourth semester students take a written master’s exam, based on a tailored list of representative works from the French and francophone traditions.
 Upon successful completion of coursework and the M.A. exam, candidates are awarded the M.A. and then considered for admission to the Ph.D. phase of the program.

 Please note that the French Department does not admit applicants whose ultimate goal is the M.A. degree.

 The Ph.D.
 Phase

-In four semesters students complete six more courses, five of which must be at the graduate level (200-level).
+In three semesters students complete four more courses at the graduate level (200-level).
 During the last semester in the Ph.D. phase students take their qualifying exams, based on a set of specialized reading lists developed in close consultation with faculty members.
 These exams, which contain both written and oral components, are intended both to test general knowledge of a period and to provide students with a chance to develop ideas that will be useful in the definition of the dissertation topic.

 The Dissertation Phase

 Following successful completion of the qualifying exams, students are advanced to candidacy and enter the dissertation phase of the program, which consists of four semesters.
 Students first write a dissertation prospectus in consultation with their dissertation committee, and then proceed with the dissertation itself.

 The Ph.D. program in French has been formulated to allow students maximum flexibility to pursue their scholarly interests while guaranteeing the acquisition of broad competency in the discipline of French and francophone literature and culture.
 Students are both expected to acquire expertise in the works of all periods and given the freedom to develop interdisciplinary and specialized perspectives.